Church Activities

 Meets every Thursday afternoon from 1.30pm to 3pm

-(breaking mid Dec to mid Jan)
+(breaking mid Dec to late Jan)

 Our gathering is a great chance to meet with fellow parishioners and friends, sharing patterns, materials, discussions and lots of laughter.
 Craft items are made for sale at the Fete and the craft stall at Art@St.Mark’s.
 Beanies, sole slippers, scarves, rugs, hand towels, tea cosies, gloves, coat hangers, draught stoppers and hats are just some examples of our fine craftsmanship.